sujay2306/project-A/README.md

 # project-A
 hey this is project A

-this is changes from project A
+this is changes from project A , which is running from cron job